matrix-org/matrix-spec-proposals/proposals/2320-identity-versions.md

 ## Proposal

-This proposal adds two endpoints to the identity server API.
+This proposal adds the following endpoint to the identity server API.

 ### `GET /_matrix/identity/versions`